House of Zurla

-The House of Zurla is an ancient Italian family originally from Naples, which moved to Crema in 1140 with Alberto Zurla.
+The House of Zurla is a historic family of the Cremasque nobility and attested since the XII century.
+Originally from Naples, the center of the family moved to Crema in 1140 with Alberto Zurla.
 In the following centuries, it gained considerable importance in the political, religious, and military life of the city.

 Origins and rise

 The earliest records date back to the 12th century: one of the 21 towers erected in the walls of Crema in 1185 was named the Zurla Tower, testifying to the importance of the family.

 In the 15th century, the Zurla were supporters of the Guelph faction and allied with the Benzoni.
 Enrico Zurla served as podestà of Crema under Giorgio Benzoni.

 In 1450, Giacomo Zurla delivered the surrender of Crema to Charles VII, King of France, and was subsequently exiled after being invested as a knight.
 In 1578, Quirino Zurla obtained from Pope Gregory XIII the elevation of the Curia of Crema to the rank of diocese.

 Modern era

 During the 16th century, the family rose to great influence: in 1580, thirty-eight Zurla were registered among the 185 gentlemen of the Municipal Council of Crema.
 The Council attempted to limit the maximum number of members from the same family, but the Republic of Venice rejected the request.

 The Zurla Palace, adorned with paintings by artists such as the Civerchi, Aurelio Buso, and Carlo Urbino, became a center of cultural and social life.

 In the 17th century, Silvio Zurla distinguished himself as a valiant fighter in the War of Candia, receiving from the Grand Master of the Order of St. John the titles of Captain of Galley and Conservator of Nobility.
 He died in 1685, leaving to the Church of San Francesco in Crema the galley banner he had dedicated to Saint Anthony.

-At the end of the 17th century, Achille and Luigi Zurla were granted by Emperor Leopold I of Austria (November 12, 1669) the titles of Marquesses, Counts, and Knights of the Holy Roman Empire, transmissible to their descendants.
+At the end of the 17th century, Achille and Luigi Zurla were granted by Emperor Leopold I of Austria (November 12, 1669) the titles of Marquises, Counts, and Knights of the Holy Roman Empire, transmissible to their descendants.

 In 1823 Pope Pius VII named Giacinto Placido Zurla Cardinal and later served as Vicar of Rome.